Localization mechanism of $q-$form field on the brane-world by coupling with gravity: Localization of Various form Fields

 From this expression, the behaviors of the effective potential at position $y=0$ and positive infinity are:

 with the limit

 The former expression (\ref{V0Sca}) indicates that if $t_2\rightarrow0^-$, the effective potential is negative at position $y=0$, and if $t_2\ll0$, it becomes positive.

-Concerning the latter expression (\ref{AsymEffPotenSca}), the condition $t_2<b/4$ encompasses the scenario $t_2<0$, which is permissible as the scalar zero mode can still be localized.
-As mentioned earlier, the case $t_2<0$ introduces a novel perspective for the localized zero mode.
-Consequently, along with the zero mode, the effective potential of this particular case will be investigated separately.
+Concerning the latter expression (\ref{AsymEffPotenSca}), the condition $t_2<b/4$ encompasses the case $t_2<0$, which is permissible as the scalar zero mode can still be localized.
+Along with the zero mode, the effective potential of this particular case will be investigated separately.

 When $t_2>0$, our focus is on the cases where the values of $t_2$ span the vicinity of the critical value $b/2$.
 For example, the effective potential $V_0(z)$ and the scalar zero mode $\chi_0(z)$, depicted in Fig. \ref{FigZM-EPSca}, are obtained through numerical methods with parameters $b=2,c=1,t_1=20$, and various values of $t_2$: $0.4,0.5$, and $0.6$.
 The figure demonstrates that the behaviors of the effective potential align well with the conclusions (\ref{AsymEffPotenSca}).
 Subsequently, we will explicitly outline the localization of the massive KK modes in the three cases of parameter $t_2$.